AMikhale/amikhale.github.io/final.md

 <i>Key operations on data structures:</i><br>
-The board stack structure is used as a work queue – boards are pushed onto it and then grabbed by the thread(s) executing the solver in a FIFO manner (more on this in the Approach section).
+The board stack structure is used as a work queue – boards are pushed onto it and then grabbed by the thread(s) executing the solver in a LIFO manner (more on this in the Approach section).
 All of the operations done on any of the board stacks (push, pop, top, and empty checks) are performed through the C++ stack library.
 Other than that, we have various functions/operations that work on an individual board and the cells